-His teachers, school staff, and doctors would accuse me of beating my son when they would see his marks.
-Even when I explained he had NF1 they would still say they would be reporting me to the police etc.
+His teachers, school staff and doctors would accuse me of beating my son when they would see his marks.
+Even when I explained he had NF1, they would still say they would be reporting me to the police.

-Just by chance, my son ended up at the Sydney Children’s Hospital in Randwick on a different medical matter and the surgeon asked me "who his NF1 doctor was.
+By chance my son ended up at the Sydney Children’s Hospital in Randwick on a different medical matter and the surgeon there asked me who his NF1 doctor was.
 I was in shock.
-I knew nothing about NF1 so having to understand what that meant for my son was hard in many ways.
+I knew nothing about NF1, so having to understand what that meant for my son was hard in many ways.
+S

-So, my son ended up being diagnosed with NF1 when he was about 9, the lateness of this diagnosis was very dangerous.
+He ended up being diagnosed with NF1 when he was about 9, and I now realise the lateness of this diagnoses was very dangerous.
 The way NF1 has affected my son is that he has an intellectual disability.
 Joshua is about 3-4 years behind his peers.
-This has made him very behind at school and has also made him isolated because of his inability to communicate with his peers.
+This has made him isolated because of his inability to communicate with his peers.